Nigeria to Host 4th AU MSME Forum in June

 The theme of the 2025 edition of the Forum is “Building Resilient MSMEs through Digital Innovation, Market Access & Affordable Financing for Africa”.

-The Committee chaired by the Deputy Chief of Staff to the President (Office of the Vice President), Senator Ibrahim Hadejia, has the as members: Ministers of Industry, Trade and Investment, Dr. Jumoke Oduwole; Communication, Innovation and Digital Economy, Dr. Bosun Tijani; Art, Culture, Tourism & The Creative Economy, Hon.
-Hannatu Musawa and Minister of State, Industry, Trade and Investment, Senator John Owan Enoh, will serve as members.
+The committee chaired by the Deputy Chief of Staff to the President (Office of the Vice President), Senator Ibrahim Hadejia, has the following as members: Ministers of Industry, Trade and Investment, Dr. Jumoke Oduwole; Communication, Innovation and Digital Economy, Dr. Bosun Tijani; Art, Culture, Tourism & The Creative Economy, Hon.
+Hannatu Musawa and Minister of State, Industry, Trade and Investment, Senator John Owan Enoh.

 The AU MSME Forum was initiated as an annual event by the African Union Commission (AUC) to serve as a strategy to empower Micro, Small and Medium-Sized Enterprises, develop intra-African value chains, and bolster regional trade.